What is a Whole Exome Sequencing (WES) Analysis?

 What is the test methodology?

-Why should you consider MedGenome’s Whole Exome test?
+Why should you consider MedGenome’s Whole Exome Sequencing (WES) test?

 Confronting the diagnostic challenge with whole exome sequencing is the best choice when you need a fast and cost-effective one-step solution to complete the diagnostic process of complex and unsolved cases.